daveliew/Baby-Joy-Eats/README.md

 # SEI-30 Project 2 - Baby Joy Eats (Meal Plan Creator)

 I am building a meal planner for my daughter, Joy.
 I hope it'll help you and your Little One too!
+I was inspired to build a Trello-like UI and used the react-beautiful-dnd library from noneother than the Atlassian folks themselves.
+I learnt how to control state using Dispatch and context, and how to fetch items based on state changes.

 ## Key Features

--React Hooks to manage state, props (useContext, useEffect, useReducer, useRef, useState) -Draggable and Droppable Components (react-beautiful-dnd)
+- React Hooks to manage state, props (useContext, useEffect, useReducer, useState)
+- Draggable and Droppable Components (react-beautiful-dnd)

 ### Dependencies

--react-router-dom
--react-beautiful-dnd
--styled-components
--uuid
+- react-router-dom
+- react-beautiful-dnd
+- styled-components
+- uuid
--interweave react
+- interweave react
--material-ui
--@fontsource/roboto
+- material-ui
+- @fontsource/roboto

 ### APIs